mozartomsk/triangles/readme.txt

 Project structure:

 - Triangle core: The core functional module, containing spring beans, that implements logic, tests.
 - Runners: modules to run functional in some certain environment.
   - Triangles agrs runner: run program as a command line application that gets triangle sides as application arguments. to run: exec command: "java -cp 'argsrunner/*:argsrunner/lib/*' ru.mozar.triangle.TrianglesCommandLineRunner 1 2 3"
+  - Triangles WebService runner: runs web service, that gets triangle side lengths, and returns wrapped answer. to run server: java -cp 'wsrunner/*:wsrunner/lib/*' ru.mozar.triangle.TrianglesWebServiceRunner if you have to change port (as well as any springBoot property) use: java -cp 'wsrunner/*:wsrunner/lib/*' ru.mozar.triangle.TrianglesWebServiceRunner --server.port=8888